-- 1. Pants/Shorts/Skirts: - a.
+- 1. Pants/Shorts/Skirts/Dresses: - a.
 ALLOWED: Solid colored navy blue- or khaki-colored pants (pants of corduroy material are allowed).
-Leather belts are required on all pants, shorts, or capris that have belt loops for high school students only. - b.
-ALLOWED: Solid colored shorts for both males and females that are navy blue or khaki colored and they may not be shorter than 2 inches above the knee.
+Leather belts are required on all pants, shorts, or capris that have belt loops for high school students only.
+All one piece dresses must have collars. - b.
+ALLOWED: Solid colored shorts for both males and females that are navy blue or khaki colored and they may not be shorter than 2 inches above the knee. - c.
+ALLOWED: Females may wear Capri pants, skorts, and jumpers that are not shorter than 2 inches above the knee.
+Skorts and skirts must be solid navy or khaki in color.

-- c.
-ALLOWED: Females may wear Capri pants, skorts, and jumpers that are not shorter than 2 inches above the knee. - d.
+- d.
 NOT ALLOWED: Safari, carpenter, overalls, or cargo pants or shorts; pants with side pockets or oversized pockets; pockets, zippers, loops, or other adornments on the legs of the pants.
 Yoga pants, tights, or leggings are not acceptable (unless worn under skirts or dresses and must be solid school colors.)
 Silk running/basketball shorts are not allowed unless in practice (they cannot be in the halls or cafeteria). - e.
 Pants, slacks, shorts, skorts, capri pants, and jumpers must be free of holes and have sewn hems.
 (Jeans on Spirit Day must be free of holes.)